Kong/insomnia-docs/docs/insomnia/git-sync.md

 ## Managing Branches
 When working with Git, it is recommended to perform changes in separate branches.
 This has two benefits:

-Reduces the chances of merge conflicts when team members are making frequent changes Supports a pull-request workflow where team members can leave feedback before merging Local branches can be created from the branch management dialog.
+* Reduces the chances of merge conflicts when team members are making frequent changes
+* Supports a pull-request workflow where team members can leave feedback before merging Local branches can be created from the branch management dialog.
 This dialog presents both local branches and remote branches.

+{:.alert .alert-primary}
-Note, remote branches will only appear if they do not already exist locally.
+**Note**: Remote branches will only appear if they do not already exist locally.

 ## Commits and History
 A new commit can be created via the git menu at the top right of the header.

-In the following example, you can see we are creating a new commit and adding the API Spec object.
 The descriptive message that will be saved in Git is entered in the input area.

 Once we create the commit, we can view it in the repository history.